Violence Prevention Initiative (VPI)

 Additional VPI affiliates include faculty, staff, and students in the Department of Behavioral and Community Health Sciences (Todd Bear, Lora Ann Bray, Jessica Burke, Patricia Documét) and Epidemiology (Andrea Arrington, Anthony Fabio).

 - Homicide victimization continues to be unevenly distributed across populations or places.
 While only 13% of Allegheny County residents are black or African American, 83% of the victims were black.
-Twenty eight percent of the homicides occurred in just 1 of Allegheny County's 130 neighborhoods.
+Twelve percent of the homicides occurred in just 1 zip code of Allegheny County's 130 neighborhoods; zip code 15206.

 - Social context matters for homicide victimization.
-Chronic, multigenerational involvement in violence and illegal activities; additional opportunities for conflict through increased use of social media (e.g., Facebook, Instagram); prevalence of drugs, alcohol, and access to firearms; and violence as normative behavior were identified as relevant in the homicides.
+Chronic, multigenerational involvement in violence and illegal activities; additional opportunities for conflict through increased use of social media (e.g., Facebook, Instagram, Snapchat); a prevalence of drugs, alcohol, and access to firearms; and violence as normative behavior were identified as relevant in the homicides.